-And while these changes are always made with a lot of careful consideration, they tend to go wrong more often than not.
-According to McKinsey research, only 16% of merger reorgs fully deliver their objectives in the planned time, 41% take longer than expected, and in 10% of cases, the reorg actually harms the newly-formed organization.
+And while most change management models are crafted with a lot of careful consideration, they tend to go wrong more often than not.
+According to McKinsey research, only 16% of merger reorgs fully deliver their objectives in the planned time, 41% take longer than expected, and in 10% of cases the reorg actually harms the newly-formed organization.
 Common pitfalls include a lack of cultural understanding between the integrating parties, poor integration leadership, and a focus on the wrong activity set or the wrong targets.

-One study conducted by Bain & Company not only found that less than a third of reorg’s resulted in significant performance increases, but that some actually did just the opposite -- they destroyed value.
+One study conducted by Bain & Company not only found that less than a third of reorg’s resulted in significant performance increases, but that some actually did just the opposite — the organizational change destroyed value.

-Some of the more common reasons cited for these failures include:
+Some of the more common reasons cited for these change management failures include:

-- Failure to think through what the critical decisions are for the business, who should be responsible for them, and how the new structure will help people make and execute them better.
+Failure to think through what the critical initiatives are for the business, who should be responsible for them, and how the new structure will help people make and execute them better.

-While all of these and many more are key problems, I think there is another key aspect that impacts all of the above: the lack of tools available to really understand the impacts on people.
+While all of these and many more are key problems, I think there is another key aspect that impacts all of the above: the lack of tools available to really understand the impacts on key stakeholders while implementing change.
 As mentioned earlier, there is no lack of planning regarding these larger reorganizations.
-However, there is often little data available to help forecast the impact on people, and there are very few tools that help with creating multiple scenarios for managers to choose from.
+However, there is often not enough metrics available to help forecast the impact on people while leading change, and there are very few tools that give managers enough scenarios to manage successful change.

 According to the authors of this recent Harvard Business Review article on merger reorganizations, “In developing organizational solutions, explicitly choosing from a number of options is the best approach.
 No solution will perfectly fit all future possibilities and every solution will have its downsides: only by weighing alternatives will you see what you might gain and what you might lose.”